TheSkyler-Dev/Multiconvert/README.md

 # Multiconvert
-A repository for a basic Unit converter i am developing as a project in my Apprenticeship.
+A repository for a basic scientific unit converter I am developing as a project in my Apprenticeship.
 Contributions are welcome.
-No major releases yet
+No major releases yet.